surged20/homebrew-conversion-tools/README.md

 > The `-c` option is optional but recommended for clean text output.
 It removes all the footer text which would otherwise be intermingled into the OCRed column text.
 Depending on the size of the footer, it will be necessary to adjust the `-p` option appropriately to get all the column text depending on pdf layout.

-Copy the text file to `DRA18_CryptsKelemvor.md` and edit appropriately to meet the `markdown_to_5etools.py` markdown requirements and add all desired tags.
-I use `grip` to preview basic sections and image placement locally (although it can't handle webp images).
+Copy the text file to `Wizards of the Coast; Crypts of Kelemvor.md` and edit appropriately to meet the `markdown_to_5etools.py` markdown requirements and add all desired tags.
+I use [grip](https://github.com/joeyespo/grip) to preview the layout locally using this [patch for webp image support](https://github.com/joeyespo/grip/pull/327).

 Create a 5etools meta template json file following the included `CoK-meta-template.json` sample.
 This allows the generated 5etools json to be loaded without any manual post processing so it's possible to iterate by:
 1. Edit markdown